What is Lego® based Therapy?

 There are several different reasons but the most important one is that you don’t have to work hard to engage children (and trust me this is very important one) as they are naturally motivated by the building process.

 From my experience, 98% of children that I worked with loved playing with bricks and were more likely to focus, follow the rules, try new things, or problem solve with they friends.

-Also, if you are the facilitator then teaching skills through this therapy, is a pure pleasure, as you are using natural way of learning – through play.
-However, there is set of necessary skills that you have to learn to be able to run your groups effectively.
-Knowledge on how to assess, target, plan, deliver and evaluate it’s necessary to be able to deliver child-centred and evidence based interventions.
+Also, if you are the facilitator then teaching skills through this therapy, is a pure pleasure, as you are using a natural way of learning – through play.
+However, there is a set of necessary skills that you have to learn to be able to run your groups effectively.
+Knowledge on how to assess, target, plan, deliver and evaluate is necessary to be able to deliver child-centred and evidence-based interventions.

 The experience affords plenty of opportunities to socialise and communicate, which is part of the reason why this intervention is so successful.

 Lego® – based therapy should be delivered over a period of at least 12 weeks.
 There are 4 different levels to the therapy and children work together as a team.
 They experiment, practise and master different skills and tasks, and they learn to accept change.

 A typical session will involve a group of three children and it will last for 60 minutes, once a week for at least 12 weeks.
 There are three job roles: engineer, supplier and builder.
 The engineer oversees building instructions (i.e. gives directions to both supplier and the builder).
 The supplier oversees bricks (locates them and passes them to the builder).
 The builder puts the bricks together (following the engineer’s directions).
 More jobs can be designed and allocated if the group is bigger.